Dynasty-Center/Dynasty-Center/privacy-policy.md

 ## Changes to this Privacy Policy

 We reserve the right to update or modify this Privacy Policy from time to time.
-Any changes will be posted on this page with an updated "Effective Date."
+Any changes will be posted on this page with an updated.

 ## Contact Us